luis198327/Personal-Trainer/README.md

 + Google Images - used to search for images for website including logo and hero image.
 Details can be found under the Credits section.
 + [W3Schools](https://www.w3schools.com/) - used to refer to as additional support and to insert code into my webpage.
 The code used is referenced in the Code section below.
 + [GIMP](https://www.gimp.org/) - used to assist in making the hero image transparent and setting the opacity to 75%.
++ Refer to the media section below for where individual pictures were taken from.
+I used resources such as [Pexels](https://www.pexels.com/) as an example.

 ## Testing
 ### Testing User Stories From User Experience (UX) Section